Alexa for Shopping (formerly Amazon Rufus) 2026: How Amazon's AI Assistant Recommends Products

 Bonus: use SERP modules as a research input

 For your core keywords, actively analyze the Researched by AI and Customers Ask modules.
-They reveal which questions, comparison criteria, and information signals Rufus currently treats as important.
+They reveal which questions, comparison criteria, and information signals the assistant currently treats as important.
 Use that insight to close listing gaps quickly.

-Paid as an additional visibility lever for Rufus
+Paid as an additional visibility lever for Alexa for Shopping

 Another lever is AI-generated Sponsored Prompts in Sponsored Brands and Sponsored Products.
 Prompts are derived from real user questions and connected to relevant products.